Modern Slavery and Human Trafficking Statement

 ARC will not support or deal with any business knowingly involved in modern day slavery or human trafficking and has not, to its knowledge, conducted any business with another organisation which has been found to be involved with modern slavery.

-The information included in this statement refers to the financial year ending December 2023 and is made in accordance with section 54(1) of the Modern Slavery Act 2015.
-It has been approved by the Board of Directors and signed by the Managing Director on behalf of the company.
+The information included in this statement refers to the financial year ending 2024 and is made in accordance with section 54(1) of the Modern Slavery Act 2015.
+It has been approved by the Board of Directors, who maintain overall accountability for ensuring its effective implementation, and signed by the Managing Director on behalf of the company.